TreyGower7/AsteroidDataProject/README.md

   <p align="center">
     Project Objective

-The goal of this gene data mini project is to use python requests to store gene data from https://www.genenames.org/download/archive/ into a redis database.
+The goal of this Asteroid project is to use python requests to store data from https://github.com/TreyGower7/AsteroidDataProject/blob/main/ModifiedAsteroidData.csv into a redis database.